Thank you for reading our post, please rate this article at the end.

 - Hook up the trailer breakaway cable.

-- Check that both the lights and the brakes of the trailer are working.
+- Verify that both the trailer’s lights and brakes are functioning correctly.

 - Close your truck’s hatch.

-- Be sure you have not forgotten about the wheel chocks.
+- Be sure not to forget the wheel chocks.

-You will soon get used to coupling and uncoupling your vehicle and fifth-wheel trailer, but you should never forget to check things to ensure everything is all set.
+You will soon become accustomed to coupling and uncoupling your vehicle and fifth-wheel trailer, but it’s essential to check everything to ensure everything is in order.

 Step 11 is now up to you.
 Have the adventure of your lifetime, or find yourself in exciting places on weekends or occasionally.
-You are now equipped with a fifth-wheel hitch that ensures your vehicle-tow connection.
+You are now equipped with a fifth-wheel hitch that ensures a secure connection between your vehicle and the towed unit.

 Is it Worth Buying a 5th Wheel Hitch?